-Federal law requires that the maximum load rating be molded into the sidewall of the tire.
-If you look at a tire sidewall, you may see some "typical" information, such as:
+Federal law requi ires that the maxim um load rating be molde d into the sidev vall of the tire.
+If you look at а tire sid ewall, you may see some "typic al" inform ation, such as:

 Max.
-Load Single 2880 Lbs at 85 psi cold
+Load Single 2880 Lbs at 85 psi cold Max.

-Max.
 Load Dual 2470 Lbs at 85 psi cold

-The maximum load allowed for the size tire and load rating and the minimum cold air-inflation pressure needed to carry that stated maximum load are noted on the tire.
+The maximum load allowedfor the tire and load and size rating the minimum cold air-inflation pressure needed to carry that stated maximum the load are noted on tire.
 Using less air pressure would reduce the load-carrying capacity of the tire.

-The amount of air pressure you need depends on the weight of the fully loaded motorhome.
-You cannot determine the correct air-inflation pressure, unless you know the actual weights of the motorhome.
+The amountof depends the weight air pressure you need on of the fully loaded motorhome.
+You cannot determine correct airthe inflation actual weightsof pressure, unless you know the the motorhome.